Misery7100/ormy/README.md

 # Ormy - the Waffle-Tossing Ferret

-Pydantic-compatible ORM (and ORM-like) wrappers of different kinds.
+Pydantic-compatible ORM (and ORM-like) wrappers of various kinds.

 ## TO DO